rtayne/TO-SQLHTTP/README.md

 #######################################################

-SQLTables.ahk - A script to display the names of the SQL tables in a to.db
+TOSQLTables.ahk - A script to display the names of the SQL tables in a to.db

-* Edit the SQLTables.ahk file and change the DBLoc to the location of your to.db database file:
+* Edit the TOSQLTables.ahk file and change the DBLoc to the location of your to.db database file:

         DBLoc := "C:\TO_DB\todbmanager-0.3\to.db" ; Change to match the location name of your database as needed